 While a number of memorials, such as the Wellington cenotaph, include sculpted horses, there is just one memorial to a horse.
 The horse, Bess, accompanied Colonel C. G. Powles when he left New Zealand with the Main Body in October 1914.
 She then served with her owner in Egypt, Sinai, Palestine, France, Germany and England.
 The memorial, which includes an Arabic inscription, stands in the fields of Flock House, Manawatū.

 In 2015 the Pukeahu National War Memorial Park was completed at this site.
-It commemorated the 300,000 New Zealanders who served during wars and the 30,000 who died.
+It commemorated the 300,000 New Zealanders who had served during wars and the 30,000 who had died.

 From the beginning of the 20th century memorials of many kinds went up.
 They were a way for Pākehā to endow the landscape with its own history and embellish cities with statuary.